WWE ‘NXT TakeOver: New Orleans’ Results: First North American Champion Crowned In Ladder Match

 — WWE (@WWE) April 8, 2018

 Ricochet also showed off his ability to flip and leap with some huge spots.
-At one point he was up on a ladder which was being tipped toward the ropes.
+At one point he was up on a ladder which was being tipped towards the ropes.
 Ricochet turned it into a positive by backflipping off the ladder out of the ring onto two of his opponents.
 In another spot, fans watched as EC3 was laying on the mat under a ladder and got crushed by a leaping Dain move with one of the other competitors.

 A #FreakAccident leaves @VelveteenWWE & @therealec3 in THIS state! #NXTTakeOver @LarsSWWE pic.twitter.com/QKzbQZxXMA